Serafina Dávalos

-Serafina Dávalos Alfonze (9 September 1883 – 27 September 1957) was the first female lawyer in Paraguay, and the country's first prominent feminist.
+Serafina Dávalos Alfonso (9 September 1883 – 27 September 1957) was the first female lawyer in Paraguay, and the country's first prominent feminist.

 Early life

 She was born in the Paraguayan city of Ajos (now Coronel Oviedo).
-Her parents were Gaspar Dávalos and Teresa Alfonze.
+Her parents were Gaspar Dávalos and Teresa Alfonso.

 Career

 She graduated from law school at the Universidad Nacional de Asunción (becoming its first female graduate) in 1907 with a thesis, "Humanism and Feminism", that questioned the submission of women, argued for the education of women and the improvement of women's status in marriage, and was controversial.
 She also founded with Virginia Corvalán and others the Feminist Movement for Asunción (in 1919), the Paraguayan Feminist Center (1921), the Feminine Union of Paraguay, and the Paraguayan League for the Rights of Women.
 In 1904 she and twenty other women founded the Committee of Women for Peace.

 She earned her teaching diploma from the Normal School for Female Teachers in 1898, earned her bachelor's degree from the Colegio National in 1902, and worked as a professor at the National College of the Capital starting in 1904; she founded (possibly with others) the Mercantile School for Girls (a business school) in 1905.
 In the first International Feminist Congress in 1910 in Argentina, Dávalos was the official delegate of Paraguay, and was appointed as a member of the executive committee of the Pan-American Women's Federation.
 She was later selected as Honorary President of the National Council of Women of Paraguay.

 In 1936 she was the Consul to the Paraguay Feminine Union (UFP).
 In 1952, she participated in the Paraguayan League for the Rights of Women.